 Following the recent changes announced by the government, regarding the UK's action plan on tackling the Coronavirus pandemic we have decided that we need to protect patients and staff by taking some additional health & safety / Infection control measures.
 With immediate effect:- The doors to the surgery will be locked at all times and only patients with pre-arranged appointments will be able to enter the building.
 Telephones will remain on so all contact with the surgery must be initially via telephone - DO NOT JUST COME TO SURGERY - YOU WILL BE ASKED TO RETURN HOME AND TELEPHONE.
 All patients must answer some standard Coronavirus questions before they will be able to book an appointment to see a nurse or HCA, all none essential services will be stopped for a while and some done on the telephone.
 All face to face appointments with Doctors and ANP's will be triaged by a clinician before a face to face appointment is agreed (this may be at a different site to usual) and if possible dealt with on the telephone.
 If you are invited to a surgery for a face to face appointment please attend alone unless you require a chaperone, interpreter or a carer / parent.
 Additional family members should remain outside the surgery.
-Please make sure you wear a face covering when attending any face to face appointments.
+Please make sure you wear a mask when attending any face to face appointments.
+If you are exempt from wearing a mask we would be grateful if you could wear a face covering, of your choice, to act as a protective barrier to reduce the risk to staff members.
+We are eager to maintain and increase the services we can safely offer to patients and also protect the surgery and staff from infections.
+In cases where patients refuse to do this, the patient may be asked to leave whilst a clinical decision is made as to whether the appointment is clinically essential and may result in the appointment being cancelled.
 Please ring on the door bell once and wait for a staff member to unlock the door, you will be asked the COVID symptom questions again and may have your temperature taken remotely.
 No-one with Coronavirus symptoms will be seen, knowingly, in surgery.
 Regular additional cleaning in the surgeries will be undertaken by staff in Personal Protective Equipment (PPE).
 Clinicians will wear PPE to conduct face to face consultations.
 Home Visit requests will be telephone triaged by a clinician and where possible dealt with over the phone.
 If a home visit is undertaken it is done at your own risk and not necessarily by one of the practice team.
 All patients who request prescriptions will be expected to nominate a pharmacy to collect their prescriptions from, we will send the prescriptions directly to the pharmacy within 72 hours, you will no longer be able to collect prescriptions from surgery .
-Please also either use online prescription requesting, put the prescription request through the letter box at night, to avoid other patients, by post or email a request to firstname.lastname@example.org Prescription requests are not accepted via the telephone as a general rule.
+Please also either use online prescription requesting, put the prescription request through the letter box at night, to avoid other patients, by post or email a request to email@example.com Prescription requests are not accepted via the telephone as a general rule.
 By keeping to a minimum all face to face contact with the surgery we hope to keep patients and staff safe and ensure that we can continue to provide a surgery service to you, albeit a revised one, until this emergency situation is over.
+PLEASE HELP US TO HELP YOU AND PROTECT THE SERVICES WE WILL ALL UNDOUBTEDLY NEED IN THE COMING MONTHS.

 A new urgent care drive through facility is also available please follow the link www.saasoft.co.uk/covid19/dtc.php